surifirstpin/Acubi_Tech_Doc/Model_TD.md

 ```
 " ROOT.Orders.StationCode IN (#{ModelParams.StationCode,#userid#,Username})"
 ```
 **II.**  **Position**  It is the priority to apply the filter “before” or “after”.
 -   **Before**  the filter will be applied first to the data, before any alternate filters on data are applied in analyze section.
--   **After**  the filter will be applied to the data after all the other filters are applied in Analyze section.
+-   **After**  the filter will be applied to the data after applying them in Analyze section.

 **2.B.
 Join Characteristics**